BadgerHobbs/Parkrun-API-Python/README.md

 # Parkrun-API-Python
-Python API for Parkrun data
+Python API for Parkrun data, currently live at parkrun-api.rggs.xyz.
+This is a light-weight and unofficial API.

 ## Python Requirements
 ```python